 If a parent has been unsuccessful at obtaining verification of non-filing letter from the IRS or other tax authorities, they should send in anything they received from the IRS regarding this request and contact the Financial Aid office.

-In some cases, the FAFSA IRS Data Retrieval Tool (DRT) will indicate that an Amended Tax Returns was filed and in other cases you may have indicated that an amended return was filed, therefore we must confirm the income reported is correct by collect the following documentation:
+In some cases, the FAFSA IRS Data Retrieval Tool (DRT) will indicate that an Amended Tax Returns was filed and in other cases, you may have indicated that an amended return was filed, therefore we must confirm the income reported is correct by collecting the following documentation:

-- A signed 2019 Federal Tax Return – including Schedule 1, 2 and/or 3 if applicable or a 2019 IRS Tax Return Transcript or 2018 IRS Record of Account Transcript.
+- A signed copy of the 2021 Federal Tax Return – including Schedule 1, 2, and/or 3 if applicable or a 2021 IRS Tax Return Transcript or 2021 IRS Record of Account Transcript.

-- A signed IRS Form 1040X Amended Return that was submitted to the IRS.
+- A copy of the signed 2021 IRS Form 1040X Amended Return that was submitted to the IRS.

 You may be asked to submit one of the following:

-- IRS Form 1040X stamped by the IRS, a copy of your IRS Tax Account Transcript with adjustments.
+- A copy of your 2021 IRS Tax Account Transcript with adjustments.

 - A screenshot of WMAR (Where’s My Amended Return?) showing the status of your amended return.